Panettone Bread Pudding is a great recipe for re-purposing leftover Panettone. Top it with buttery brandy sauce for something really special.

 - ½ cup light brown sugar, packed

-- ¼ tsp vanilla bean paste or vanilla extract
+- ¼ teaspoon vanilla bean paste or vanilla extract

 Instructions

-- Prep pan: Butter an 8-inch square baking pan.
+- Prep pan: Butter an 8 or 9-inch square baking pan.
 Place bread cubes in prepared pan.

-- Add wet ingredients & soak: In a large bowl, whisk together half & half through nutmeg.
-Pour half & half mixture over bread cubes, pressing down gently to make sure all the bread is coated.
-Allow mixture to stand at room temperature for 30 minutes or up to 2 hours in the refrigerator.
+- Add wet ingredients & soak: In a large bowl, whisk together milk, cream, eggs, sugar, brandy, vanilla, zest, salt and nutmeg.
+Pour custard mixture over bread cubes, pressing down gently to make sure all the bread is coated.
+Allow to stand at room temperature for 30 minutes to 2 hours, or up to 24 hours in the refrigerator.

 - Heat oven: Preheat oven to 350°F.

-- Top & bake: Pour almonds over bread mixture.
-Bake in the center of the oven for 25-35 minutes or lightly browned, puffed and set with a slight jiggle.
+- Top & bake: Sprinkle almonds over bread.
+Bake in the center of the oven for 30-45 minutes or lightly browned, puffed and set with a slight jiggle.
+A tester inserted into the center should come out clean.
 Allow to cool at least 15 minutes before serving.

-- Make sauce: While the bread pudding cools, stir together sugar and brandy in a medium, heavy-bottomed sauce pan.
-Bring to a rapid simmer over medium heat, swirling the pan occasionally.
+- Make sauce: While the bread pudding cools, stir together the brown sugar and brandy in a small sauce pan.
+Bring to a simmer over medium heat, swirling the pan occasionally.
 Do not stir.
 Cook 3-4 minutes or until thickened and slightly syrupy.
 Reduce heat to low and stir in cream, vanilla and salt.
 Simmer another 2-3 minutes.
-Remove from heat and add butter to pan.
-Swirl pan until butter is emulsified.
+Remove from heat and add butter to pan, 1 tablespoon at a time.
+Swirl pan to emulsify in butter before adding the next slice.
+Repeat until all the butter is incorporated.

 - Serve: Spoon the sauce over the bread pudding, and serve immediately.
 You can also serve this chilled or at room temperature.
 Enjoy.